Why People Trigger You

 Unmet need

 Some reactions point toward needs for respect, safety, autonomy, reassurance, or belonging.
-You might notice the mind wandering to a grocery list, then suddenly realize you are actually waiting for approval.
+You might be making tea, barely hearing the refrigerator hum, when a single comment reveals that what you wanted was acknowledgment.

 Boundary signal